Caerii/IS426_Audio2Spectrogram/README.md

 of examples that exist for that particular class.

 This repository will process AudioMNIST, a dataset composed of spoken data of the digits 0-9.

+A coopy of this file structure will be used then to generate the spectrograms of each of the chunks.
+The chunks will then become MEL Power Law Spectrograms.

+These chunks, that are then labeled by their folder, can be used to train a machine learning classification model that utilizes CNN's (Convolutional Neural Networks).

+Presto, we have done dimensionality reduction on audio files into an image format which features can be extracted from and learned utilizing the advancements in computer vision, without any specialized domain knowledge!